Each year, it hosts a Humanitarian Awards Dinner and recognizes some of the local organizations that have helped with that mission.

 Then the attempt to fulfill the organization's philanthropic goals, the Catholic Woman's League selects a couple of charities each year and hold fundraisers.

 "We've done fundraisers for the Ronald McDonald House and the Fisher House, which supports veterans on the Veterans Administration Hospital grounds," Burt said.
 "As you can see, the charities are not always Catholic based.
-We do choose one that belongs to the Diocese, and one that belongs to the community at large."

 The spiritual goals are addressed in a meeting held on the first Friday of every month.